Jelly-RDF/jelly-rdf.github.io/docs/specification/patch.md

 - `PATCH_STREAM_TYPE_UNSPECIFIED` (0) – default value.
 This patch stream type MUST NOT be used.
 Consumers SHOULD throw an error if this value is used.
 - `PATCH_STREAM_TYPE_FRAME` (1) – every `RdfPatchFrame` message is a single, complete RDF Patch.
 In this stream type, transactions MUST NOT span multiple frames (see [Transactions](#transactions) for details).
 The stream MUST NOT contain any `RdfPatchRow` messages with the `punctuation` field set.
 - `PATCH_STREAM_TYPE_FLAT` (2) – the entire stream is a single, complete RDF Patch.
 In this stream type, a transaction spanning multiple frames MUST be interpreted as a single transaction.
 The stream MUST NOT contain any `RdfPatchRow` messages with the `punctuation` field set.
 - `PATCH_STREAM_TYPE_PUNCTUATED` (3) – the stream is a sequence of RDF Patches, marked by punctuation marks (`RdfPatchPunctuation` message).
-The punctuation mark MUST occur at the end of a patch frame.
+The punctuation mark MUST occur at the end of an RDF Patch.
 The punctuation mark MUST NOT be used in any other context.
+    - There are no additional restrictions on where the punctuation mark is placed within the frame.
+Therefore, it can be placed at the beginning, middle, or end of the frame.

 !!! note "Stream types"